tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 In [this part](https://z.cash/blog/snark-explain4) of the series, Gabizon explains how to make the _blind evaluation of polynomials_ of Part II above, verifiable.
 This requires an extension of the _Knowledge of Coefficient Assumption_ considered in Part III.
-Due to the homomorphic property of the used homomorphic hiding function, the Prover is able to receive several hidings of $\alpha​$-pairs from the Verifier, evaluate the polynomial $P(x)​$ on a particular linear combination of these hidings of $\alpha​$-pairs and send the resulting pair to the Verifier.
-Now, according to the extended _Knowledge of Coefficient Assumption_ of degree $d​$, the Verifier can know, with a high probability, that the Prover knows the "right" polynomial,
+Due to the homomorphic property of the used homomorphic hiding function, the Prover is able to receive several hidings of $\alpha$-pairs from the Verifier, evaluate the polynomial $P(x)$ on a particular linear combination of these hidings of $\alpha$-pairs and send the resulting pair to the Verifier.
+Now, according to the extended _Knowledge of Coefficient Assumption_ of degree $d$, the Verifier can know, with a high probability, that the Prover knows the "right" polynomial,
-$P(x)​$, without disclosing it.
+$P(x)$, without disclosing it.

 ### [Part V: From Computations to Polynomials]